Düsseldorf: Economy

-Financial center
+Financial centre

 The city is an important financial center.
 More than 30,000 people work for the financial and insurance sector in Düsseldorf.
 There are around 170 national and international financial institutions, and about 130 insurance agencies, and one of Germany's eight stock exchanges.
-HSBC has its German headquarter in Düsseldorf and employs 3.000 people.
+HSBC has its German headquarters in Düsseldorf and employs 3,000 people.
 NRW.BANK is a development bank of the State of North Rhine-Westphalia and the largest state development bank in Germany.
 NRW.BANK was spun off from WestLB in 2002.
-Today Deutsche Bank and Commerzbank have major branches in Düsseldorf with about 2.000 employees.
+Today Deutsche Bank and Commerzbank have major branches in Düsseldorf with about 2,000 employees.
 Düsseldorf is also the most important German financial center for Japanese credit institutions.
-MUFG Bank, SMBC and Mizuho have their German headquarters in Düsseldorf.
-Also Santander has its German headquarters in the Düsseldorf region.
-Some major insurance companies like ERGO, a subsidiary of Munich Re, and ARAG are located in the city.
+MUFG Bank, SMBC and Mizuho have offices in Düsseldorf.
+Also the German retail banking division of Santander (known as Santander Consumer Bank) has its headquarters in the Düsseldorf region.
+Some major insurance companies such as ERGO, a subsidiary of Munich Re, and ARAG are located in the city.
 Several other major financial service companies have their headquarters in the city.

+Trade fairs

+Messe Düsseldorf is a major trade fair organiser whose events attract hundreds of thousands of visitors annually and contribute substantially to the local economy.
+Among the best-known fairs are drupa (printing and paper technologies), boot Düsseldorf (one of the world’s largest boat and water sports exhibitions), and MEDICA (medical technology).

+In 2023, Messe Düsseldorf organised 27 trade shows in the city, attracting 26,866 exhibitors and 1,146,874 visitors.
+Of these, about 78% of exhibitors came from abroad.

+International business

+Düsseldorf is notable for its high concentration of foreign companies.
+Since the 1960s, there has been a strong relationship between the city and Japan.
+Many Japanese banks and corporations have their European headquarters in Düsseldorf – so many that Düsseldorf has the third largest Japanese community in Europe, after London and Paris.
+The city also attracts multinationals from other countries: L’Oréal (France), Vodafone (United Kingdom), and Huawei (China) are examples of major international companies with a strong presence.

+As of 2023, more than one in six member-companies of the Düsseldorf Chamber of Commerce and Industry had majority foreign ownership.
+Between 2010 and 2023, the number of foreign companies grew by 60%.